 One of Day’s investment philosophies revolves around the concept of companies that can be held for the long term and provide consistent returns.
 He regards companies like Nestlé and Franco-Nevada highly, and this strategy has proven beneficial.
 Early on in the pod, Day emphasizes how these companies provide stability, generate dividends, and grow their value year after year.

-With Nestlé, for instance, Day highlights its impressive record of raising dividends for 50 consecutive years, a feat that symbolizes reliability in an uncertain market.
+With Nestlé, for instance, Day highlights its impressive record of consistent dividends for 50 consecutive years, a feat that symbolizes reliability in an uncertain market.
 Franco-Nevada, a significant player in gold royalties, has similarly shown resilience.
 Unlike volatile tech stocks or speculative investments, these companies provide what Day values most: long-term security and a hedge against inflation.

 According to Day, Republicans often tout deficit concerns only when Democrats hold the presidency, yet under Trump, fiscal caution was notably absent.
-This partisan approach underscores the challenges of US debt management and suggests a cycle of escalating debt irrespective of the party in power — a key reason Day sees devaluation risks for the USD.
+This partisanship underscores the challenges of US debt management and suggests a cycle of escalating debt irrespective of the party in power — a key reason Day sees devaluation risks for the USD.

 Gold’s Pullback and Resilience

 While the market saw a pullback in gold prices post-Trump’s election, Day remains steadfast in his belief that the metal’s rally will resume.
 He acknowledges the recent dip as part of gold’s cyclical nature but insists on its upward trajectory due to increasing debt, low interest rates, and inflationary pressures.
 The Federal Reserve’s approach to rate cuts, motivated partly by a need to service America’s growing debt, effectively limits its ability to control inflation.
-This policy path fuels Day’s conviction that gold will continue to rise, as central banks are caught in a bind between stimulating growth, managing inflation and servicing their mountain of debt.
+This policy path fuels Day’s conviction that gold will continue to rise, as central banks are caught in a bind between stimulating growth, managing inflation and enabling governments to service their growing debt loads.

 China’s Dual Economic Challenges